khladky/flickr-ai-tagger/README.md

 2. Click **Get API key** and create a new key
 3. Copy the key — you'll need it the first time you open the extension

 The free tier is limited to a small number of requests per day.
-For regular use, add billing at [aistudio.google.com](https://aistudio.google.com) — costs are very small (fractions of a penny per photo) and a small amount of credit goes a long way.
+For regular use, add billing at [aistudio.google.com](https://aistudio.google.com) — costs are very small (fractions of a penny per photo) and a small amount of credit (£10 minimum) goes a very long way.

 ## Usage